imayankss/IIC-project-/README.md

 Select Run → Select Device, and select the connected device.

 Select Run → Run 'app' to install and run the AutoSight app on the connected Android phone.
-The app will remain installed on the device after it is disconnected.
+The app will remain installed on the device after it is disconnected..